All Episodes

 Ep.
 12: Eddie Bocanegra of READI Chicago – A Video Interview

 Eddie Bocanegra Video: His Journey from Gang Violence to READI Chicago Eddie Bocanegra grew up in Little Village on Chicago’s west side.
-His neighborhood felt
+His neighborhood felt like a combat zone.
+At 14, Eddie joined a street gang for protection, identity, belonging, and respect.
+By 18, he went to prison for a

 Ep.
 11: Reality (Allah) Lovett

 From a public safety policy and justice reform standpoint, this is one of the most important episodes of Justice Voices published to date.
-Richard Lovett,
+Richard Lovett, who prefers to go by the name Reality Allah, is the Reentry Coordinator for READI Chicago and a board member of the Fully Free campaign

 Ep.
 10: Willette Benford, Chair of Fully Free campaign

 Willette Benford is Board Chair of the Fully Free campaign of Heartland Alliance.
-In this episode she tells the story of how she was convicted
+In this episode she tells the story of how she was convicted and sentenced to 50 years in prison, developed a transformational relationship with God, worked while in prison to improve her life and the lives of

 Ep.
 9: Cedric Frison of the Fully Free campaign and READI-Chicago

-Cedrick Frison shares wisdom gained from the hard lessons of living life on the streets of the west side of Chicago, including the effects of
+Cedrick Frison shares wisdom gained from the hard lessons of living life on the streets of the west side of Chicago, including the effects of drug use, the trauma of living with violence both at home and on the street, and going to prison nine times before breaking free from

 Ep.
 8: Fully Free campaign of Heartland Alliance

 The Fully Free campaign of Heartland Alliance aims to end “permanent punishment” for people seeking to lead law-abiding lives after release from prison.
-Campaign manager
+Campaign manager Marlon Chamberlain (whose personal story was featured in Episode 7) shares his personal experience and describes examples of laws creating barriers for employment, housing, education,

 Ep.
 7: Marlon Chamberlain

 Marlon Chamberlain manages the Fully Free campaign of the Heartland Alliance in the Chicago area.
-In this episode he shares his personal story and insights
+In this episode he shares his personal story and insights gained from serving over a decade in federal prison, returning home to community and family life, and following the path that led him to where

 Ep.
 6: Sam Dent

-In this episode of Justice Voices, you will hear from guest Sam Dent, who served a mandatory minimum 20 years in prison in a case
+In this episode of Justice Voices, you will hear from guest Sam Dent, who served a mandatory minimum 20 years in prison in a case host David Risley prosecuted around the same time as the case he prosecuted against co-host, Lynard Joiner.
+Mr. Dent was one of Mr. Joiner’s early

 Ep.
 5: Insights from Illinois Commission on Criminal Justice and Sentencing Reform

-This episode provides a big picture overview of why our criminal justice system needs improvement, especially regarding our overuse of prisons, by exploring the gold
+This episode provides a big picture overview of why our criminal justice system needs improvement, especially regarding our overuse of prisons, by exploring the gold mine of information and perspective in the 2016 report of the Illinois Commission on Criminal Justice and Sentencing Reform.
+The primary focus of this episode

 Ep.
 4: Violentization (part 2)

 The root cause of violentization is trauma from chronic exposure to violence, usually beginning in childhood or adolescence.
 Victims of violence become victimizers.
 Why?
-Because
+Because at some point the victim of chronic violence makes the decision that this is a violent, dog-eat-dog world and that to avoid being a victim